 33 student-athletes named Academic All-Conference including 2013 Senior Scholar-Athlete of the Year Sam Ozycz '12 (MBA '13)

 1995 NCAA Divsion II Goalie of the Year

-John Klepacki joined the Cannons in 2016 and served as assistant coach and defensive coordinator.
-Klepacki is entering his 16th season as the Western New England University men's lacrosse coach, and continues to establish himself among the top coaches in the nation today.
-Klepacki has posted an impressive 204-80 career and school mark for a .718 winning percentage, which ranks fifth among active NCAA Division III coaches.
+John Klepacki joined the Cannons for his first season as assistant coach in 2016.
+Klepacki wrapped up his 14th season as the Western New England University men's lacrosse coach in 2015, and continues to establish himself among the top coaches in the nation today.
+Klepacki has posted an impressive 189-76 career and school mark for a .713 winning percentage, which ranks fifth among active NCAA Division III coaches.

 Klepacki and the top-seeded Golden Bears captured the 2015 Eastern College Athletic Conference (ECAC) Division III championship at Alfred University, defeating the host Saxons in the title game, 14-13.
 Western New England is undefeated in four ECAC tournament appearances in 2004, 2005, 2011 and this spring.

 In 2014, Western New England (10-8 overall) saw its five-year streak of at least sharing the CCC regular-season title come to an end, but upset nationally No. 11 ranked and top-seeded Endicott in the conference championship game--a convincing 13-8 win on the road--to earn an automatic berth to the NCAA Tournament.
 Klepacki coached a CCC-leading nine academic all-conference honorees, two scholar all-Americans, two-time All-American Adam Knapton, six selections from two all-region squads and 10 All-CCC picks including Senior Scholar-Athlete of the Year Jesse DeLucca; WNE earned the CCC Team Sportsmanship Award for the third straight year.